life-itself/lexicon/README.md

-# Lexicon for Second Renaissance &amp; Limimal Web
+# Lexicon for Second Renaissance and Limimal Web

 The Lexicon contains information on key terms and concepts related to a Second Renaissance related terms like Liminal Web, Metamodern, Metacrisis, Integral, GameB, etc.